-The section 75W application does not seek to add new residential land within the 40dB(A) $L{Aeq\,15min}$ power station noise contour.
-However, receivers in the already approved south western corner of the central precinct are predicted to experience road noise levels above the $60 \, dB(A) L{Aeq\,15 \, hour}$ day time and $55 \, dB(A)$ $L{Aeq\,9hour}$ night time road noise contour.
+The section 75W application does not seek to add new residential land within the 40dB(A) L{Aeq 15min} power station noise contour.
+However, receivers in the already approved south western corner of the central precinct are predicted to experience road noise levels above the 60 dB(A)L{Aeq 15 hour} day time and 55 dB(A) L{Aeq 9hour} night time road noise contour.
+Note, the number of potentially affected receivers has been reduced by the modified scheme.
 Noise mitigation measures for residential receivers in this area are required.
 This is consistent with the Tallawarra Lands Concept Approval, however the shape of the zone of impact has changed with proposed road alignments associated with the proposed Albion Park Bypass.